thysaniayu/thysaniayu.github.io/_pages/about.md

 # 🔥 News
-- *2022.03*: &nbsp;🎉🎉 I have been admitted to the Direct Doctorate programme in the ETH Zurich Department of Computer Science.
+- *2022.03*: &nbsp;🎉🎉 I have been admitted to the Direct Doctorate programme in the ETH Zurich Department of Computer Science!
-- *2022.03*: &nbsp;🎉🎉 Our paper NICE-SLAM is accepted to CVPR 2022!.
+- *2022.03*: &nbsp;🎉🎉 Our paper NICE-SLAM is accepted to CVPR 2022!

 # 📖 Educations
 <!-- - *2019.06 - 2022.04 (now)*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->